 — António Vitorino (@IOMchief) November 30, 2022

-But the timeline is short, and we can’t simply wait to let people perish before collective global action is taken.
-That’s why some countries like Kiribati and Bangladesh have taken matters into their own hands, already beginning to facilitate the migration of their people rather than waiting for the impacts of climate change to decide their fate for them.
+But as Vince also warned in the interview, though it feels like a longterm issue, the timeline is relatively short.
+She also touches on how some countries like Kiribati and Bangladesh have already begun facilitating the migration of their people rather than waiting for the impacts of climate change to decide their fate for them.

-Vince says that the UN would be the best organisation to oversee the implementation of a global migration strategy that accounts for the spectrum of financial, political, cultural and social factors that will come into play.
+Vince went on to say that the UN would be the best organisation to oversee the management of a global migration strategy that accounts for the spectrum of financial, political, cultural and social factors that will come into play.

-“I’d like us to discuss [climate migration strategies] as a global community, and then come up with a path for how we make those things happen,” states Vince.
+“I’d like us to sort of discuss those [climate migration options and solutions] as a global community and then come up with a path for how we make those things happen,” stated Vince.

-But even with governments onboard and the best interests at heart, one of the main barriers we will face in implementing ambitious migration strategies, Vince explains, will be civil perspective.
+But, one of the main barriers we will face in implementing mass migration strategies, Vince explained, will be societal perspective.

 Changing the global mindset on migration

-There are a lot of myths surrounding migration that makes people on both sides of the movement wary.
+There are “lots of myths” and “toxic narrative” surrounding migration that makes people on both sides of the movement wary, Vince explained to Nature.

-Immigrants have largely been vilified by widespread populist anti-migrant narrative which labels them a burden on society and the economy, as well as a catalyst of crime and unemployment.
-As a result, much of society has a warped view on migration, and is reluctant to accept large numbers of people into their communities.
+She outlines how immigrants have largely been vilified by widespread populist anti-migrant narrative which in many ways labels them a burden on society and the economy, as well as a catalyst of crime and unemployment.
+As a result, society can have a warped view on migration, and can be reluctant to accept large numbers of people into their communities.

-Vince explains that the classic trope of migrant influx damaging the prosperity of a country is nothing but a myth, and that the reverse is in fact true: immigration increases wages across the board, bolsters the workforce and economy, and lowers crime.
+Vince revealed that despite this widespread anti-migrant narrative, the reverse is in fact true: immigration increases wages across the board, bolsters the workforce and economy, and lowers crime.

 It really shouldn’t be hard to be an opposition leader at the moment without resorting to extremist/populist policies.
 Ffs! https://t.co/ZZS8c6k2jY